 Nevertheless, due to its spectacular landscape and its annual carnival, Rio is certainly the city which is well worth visiting.

-- Currency - The Brazilian Real is the currency in Brazil and it is very cheap in relation to US dollar.
+- Currency - The Brazilian Real is the currency in Brazil and it is very cheap to the US dollar.
 You need approximately 200 R$ to 300 R$ per day.
 When exchanging the money, you can find better rates at shops with the sign “Cambios”.

-- Travel Insurance - Since Rio can be very dangerous concerning muggings and theft, travelers are always advised to get a travel insurance that covers the loss of private belongings, as well as the medical help.
+- Travel Insurance - Since Rio can be very dangerous concerning muggings and theft, travelers are always advised to get travel insurance that covers the loss of private belongings, as well as a medical help.

 Rio de Janeiro Weather Averages (Temperatures)